Aviral1611/search_website/README.md

 # EXA Search App

 This is a Flask-based web application that allows users to search for keywords across multiple domains (like Reddit and StackOverflow) using the EXA API.
-The application includes features like dynamic search, customizable domain selection, and pretty search result displays with images.
+The application includes features like dynamic search, customizable domain selection, and search results with urls.

 ## Features
 - Search across domains (Reddit, StackOverflow, etc.).
-- Display search results with titles, URLs, and images.
+- Display search results with titles, URLs.
 - Custom domain selection for users.
 - Responsive design with a dark theme.